Boyiliee/AOD-Net/README.md

 # Improved AOD-Net with Positional Normalization (PONO)
 We appreciate the [PyTorch implementation](https://github.com/TheFairBear/PyTorch-Image-Dehazing) of AOD-Net.
 Based on this code, we add simple [PONO](https://github.com/Boyiliee/PONO) into AOD-Net, which improves the performance efficiently.

+Please find in [AOD-Net with PONO](https://github.com/Boyiliee/AOD-Net/tree/master/AOD-Net%20with%20PONO) for details.

 Bibtex:
 ```
 @inproceedings{ICCV17a,